Business Insurance in Singapore

 • The Ministry of Manpower has mandated that all manual employees, regardless of salary level and non-manual employees earning below $2,600 will have to have Work Injury Compensation Insurance.

-• If you have an office or store in a commercial building, the landlord will usually require you to get Public Liability Insurance.
+• If you have an office or store in a commercial building, the landlord will usually require you to get Public Liability Insurance as part of your insurance plan.

-• Professionals such as accountants, lawyers, architects, doctors require Professional Indemnity Insurance as part of their trade in order to renew their license to practise.
+• Professionals such as accountants, lawyers, architects, and doctors require Professional Indemnity Insurance as part of their trade in order to renew their license to practise.

 The cost of the Business Insurance is usually dependent on a few common factors: